Real-hackbard/Copy-Worker/README.md

 </br>

+This program was written to test a ```"CopyFolder"``` function for use by Delphi programmers, but it has enough  features to perhaps serve as a useful utility.

+Usage is straight-forward:  Select an input folder and an output folder, which may be an existing folder or a new one.
+Set the other options and click the "Copy" button to complete the operation.
+The ```"File masks"``` tab above gives more information about defining  mask strings.

 # Masks:
 File masks can be a useful way to select a set of files meeting specific criteria.
 A mask is a string of characters with defined meanings.
 Character matches are not case sensitive, upper and lower case versions of a letter will match.